tacman/msgphp/docs/ddd/repositories.md

 # Repositories

-A domain repository is not interface bound by default.
-Instead you can leverage a utility trait, tied to specific infrastructure (e.g. [Doctrine ORM](../infrastructure/doctrine-orm.md)), to rapidly create one.
+A domain repository is tied to specific [domain entities](entities.md).
+To define a repository for them you can leverage a utility trait tied to specific infrastructure (e.g. [Doctrine ORM](../infrastructure/doctrine-orm.md)).

 This page describes the API provided by default [implementations](#implementations).

 ## API